Feature request #9094

 A general rule of thumb for key sequences that skip confirmation dialogs is to add another modifier key to the sequence, i.e. SHIFT-CTRL-D. On Mac, this is generally the option key (which even dynamically changes the menus when pressed, e.g. Remove Layer... to Remove Layer).
 However, the option key is not a good cross-platform second modifier, since it often has unwanted side effects on Linux, e.g. moves window instead.

-#48 Updated by Etienne Tourigny about 10 years ago
+#48 Updated by Etienne Tourigny over 10 years ago

 Larry Shaffer wrote: